systeminit/si/DEV_DOCS.md

 This section provides additional information on running the System Initiative software stack locally.
 Readers should first refer to the [README](README.md) and the development environment section higher up before reading this document.

-## Advanced Options

-While the [README](README.md) covers using `buck2 run dev:up`, there are two other ways to run the full stack locally:

-- `buck2 run dev:up-standard`: run with `rustc` default build optimizations
-- `buck2 run dev:up-debug`: run with `rustc` debug build optimizations for all services except for the `rebaser`
-- `buck2 run dev:up-debug-all`: run with `rustc` debug build optimizations for all services

-By default, the stack will run with `rustc` release build optimizations, which is what users and testers of the System Initiative software will want to use.
-It runs the software in its intended state.
-However, if you are a contributor seeking build times suitable for rapid iteration, you may want to use one of the aforementioned options.

-> [!WARNING]
-> _Contributors should test your changes with integration tests and with release optimizations when running the full stack._
-> _The aforementioned options are solely recommended for rapid iteration._

 ## What if I want to access my local instance remotely?